Neuron guide

 - pytorch program

-- keras (Tensorflow) program
+- keras(Tensorflow) program

-▪ imagent image data path
+▪ Path to the ImageNet image data

-- (training data) /apps/applications/singularity_images/imagenet/train
+- (Training data) /apps/applications/singularity_images/imagenet/train

-In the example below, there are available compute nodes in partitions such as cas_v100nv_8, cas_v100nv_4, cas_v100_4, and cas_v100_2.
+In the example below, available compute nodes exist in partitions such as cas_v100nv_8, cas_v100nv_4, cas_v100_4, and cas_v100_2

 [a1234b5@glogin01]$ sinfo